-Employees: Various staff meetings were organized throughout the year to foster a collaborative working environment.
-Staff turnover for the year was 28% (2020: 19.5%).
-The turnover comprises mainly resignation of front-line and technical staff due to keen labour competition in the market and migration.

-Customers: Autotoll maintains strong relationship with customers and there are steady growth in VGo and Joyfuel commencement of business.
+- Employees: Various staff meetings were organized throughout the year to foster a collaborative working environment.
+Staff turnover for the year was 34% (2021: 28%).
+The turnover is mainly due to the even more competitive labour market in 2022 for technical staff, the trend of increasing migration and company's need for short-term supporting staff. - Customers: Autotoll values the relationship with customers.
+We have continuous collaborations among Groups and rolled out the special offers and engagement to maintain the strong tie with our customers. - Suppliers: Autotoll maintains a good relationship with its supplier of ETC tags and central clearing system since commencement of business.

-Dollars Program memberships.

-Suppliers: Autotoll maintains a good relationship with its supplier of ETC tags and central clearing system since